Dinard: Hotels

-The most exclusive hotels are the Grand Hôtel Barrière (5-star) which overlooks the Rance Estuary, and Castelbrac (5-star), the former Villa "Bric à Brac".
-Other notable hotels are the Royal, which sits next to the Casino above the main Esplanade, and the Hotel de la Reine Hortense, with a direct view on the Ecluse beach and Saint Malo.
-Further round the coast in the Saint-Énogat area of Dinard is the Thalassa Dinard and Villas de La Falaise.
-This exclusive seawater therapy centre is one of only a few throughout Europe.
-The architecture of this building is sympathetic with the coastline, and from some angles becomes at one with the cliffside.
+The most exclusive hotels are the Grand Hôtel Barrière (5-star), which overlooks the Rance Estuary, and Castelbrac (5-star), the former Villa "Bric à Brac".
+Other notable hotels are the Royal, which sits next to the Casino above the main Esplanade, and the Hotel de la Reine Hortense, with a direct view of the Ecluse beach and Saint Malo.
+Further round the coast in the Saint-Énogat area is the Thalassa Dinard and Villas de La Falaise.
+This exclusive seawater therapy centre is one of only a few in Europe.
+Its architecture is sympathetic with the coastline, and from some angles becomes at one with the cliffside.

-In the summer, the population swells to over 40,000 with the influx of holiday makers.
+In summer, the population swells to over 40,000 with the influx of vacationers.

 Visitors

 Dinard's reputation as the "Cannes of the North" has attracted a wide variety of stars.
 Joan Collins is a frequent visitor, and Winston Churchill enjoyed holidaying on the River Rance.
-T. E. Lawrence (Lawrence of Arabia) lived in Dinard as a small child, long before his Arabian exploits, and Picasso painted here in the 1920s.
-Debussy is supposed to have had the idea for "La Mer" during a visit to Saint-Énogat in 1902.
-In 1996 Éric Rohmer filmed parts of Conte d'été in Dinard.
-Oscar Wilde also visited the place and mentions it in his De Profundis.
-Welsh singer-songwriter Iwan Rheon's first studio album is named Dinard after the commune.
+T. E. Lawrence lived in Dinard as a child and Picasso painted there in the 1920s.
+Debussy is supposed to have had the idea for La Mer during a visit to Saint-Énogat in 1902.
+In 1996, Éric Rohmer filmed parts of A Summer's Tale in Dinard.
+Oscar Wilde also visited, and mentions it in De Profundis.
+Welsh singer-songwriter Iwan Rheon's first studio album is named after Dinard.

 The Wales national football team used Dinard as its base during UEFA Euro 2016.

 Attractions

-Dinard cannot boast much nightlife, but many bars and fine restaurants fill the town's streets.
-The abundance of beaches coupled with a consistently sunny weather, however, attracts many visitors during the summer holidays.
-The attractions include a casino with a restaurant facing the sea and a hall which hosts many expositions.
+Dinard has little nightlife, but many bars and fine restaurants.
+The abundant beaches and consistently sunny weather attract many visitors during summer holidays.
+Attractions include a casino with a restaurant facing the sea and a hall that hosts many expositions.

-The nearby towns of Saint-Briac-sur-Mer and Saint-Lunaire also feature respectively a fairly large golf course and the beach of Longchamp, renowned as a "surfers' spot".
+The nearby towns of Saint-Briac-sur-Mer and Saint-Lunaire have a fairly large golf course and the beach of Longchamp, renowned as a "surfers' spot".

 Film festivals

 Dinard Francophone Film Festival

-The Festival du film francophone de Dinard (Dinard Francophone Film Festival), originally named Festival international du film d'expression française (International French-language Film Festival), also known as the Festival du film et d'échanges francophones (FIFEF; Festival of Francophone Film and Exchanges) in 1973, was a Francophone film festival inaugurated on 9 July 1969.
+The Festival du film francophone de Dinard (Dinard Francophone Film Festival), originally called the Festival international du film d'expression française (International French-language Film Festival), also known as the Festival du film et d'échanges francophones (FIFEF; Festival of Francophone Film and Exchanges) in 1973, was a Francophone film festival inaugurated on 9 July 1969.
 Its last edition was in 1974.

 Dinard British Film Festival

-Every year Dinard hosts a festival of British and Irish cinema in the first days of October, the Dinard British Film Festival.
-Founded in 1989 by Thierry de la Fournière, the Dinard Festival has become an important vector for all films wishing to conquer the European market.
+In early October, Dinard hosts the Dinard British Film Festival, a festival of British and Irish cinema.
+Founded in 1989 by Thierry de la Fournière, the festival has become an important vector for films wishing to conquer the European market.